urban/urban.github.io/data/work/search-2020/index.md

 [Korn Ferry's](https://www.kornferry.com) is the world's largest executive search firm, providing recruitment and talent management at the most senior levels. [frog](https://www.frogdesign.com/) was hired to design a new suite of tools for clients, candidates, and consultants, making them a differentiator in sales and establishing a new digital design vocabulary to be used throughout the company.

 From the beginning, I helped our design team with initial research, established design principles, simplified and redefined user flows.
-I then taught my team of developers React with the Flux architecture which we used to develop a component library and build several web applications concurrently.
+I then taught my team of developers React with the Flux architecture, which we used to develop a component library and build several web applications concurrently.

-Korn Ferry's CTO was so pleased with the design and technical approach that he stopped and delayed many other initiatives to leverage our work.
-Later that year, it won the HR Technology Conferences "Awesome New Technology" award for 2015.
+Korn Ferry's CTO was so pleased with the design and technical approach, he stopped and delayed many other initiatives to leverage our work.
+Later that year, my team's work won the HR Technology Conferences "Awesome New Technology" award for 2015.

 ### Activities & Deliverables